Calculate Your Estimated Taxes

 Calculate Your Estimated Costs with Our Income Tax Calculator

-Use the calculator below to estimate the cost of the proposed 0.4% municipal income tax increase and elimination of the City's existing 1.5-mill operating property tax on your overall taxes.
+Use the calculator below to estimate the cost of the proposed additional 0.4% municipal income tax and elimination of the City's existing 1.5-mill operating property tax on your overall taxes.

 Property Tax Decrease Calculator